ERC721RA/erc721ra/README.md

 For more information please visit [erc721ra.org](https://erc721ra.org).
 Follow us on twitter for [@ERC721RA](https://twitter.com/erc721ra) the latest updates.
 Join our [Github](https://github.com/erc721ra) project to collaborate.

-ERC721RA was initially created by Will Qian from Rari Labs for the NFT social 3.0 project.
+ERC721RA was initially created by WIL ZEE from Rari Labs for the NFT social 3.0 project.

 Rari Labs is not liable for any outcome of using ERC721RA